QuanEstimation/QuanEstimation/docs/guide/guide_bounds.md

     CFIM(rho, drho; M=nothing, eps=1e-8)
     ```
 Here `M` represents a set of positive operator-valued measure (POVM) with default value `[]`.
-In this function, a set of rank-one symmetric informationally complete POVM (SIC-POVM) is load
+In this function, a set of rank-one symmetric informationally complete POVM (SIC-POVM) is used
 when `M=[]`.
 SIC-POVM is calculated by the Weyl-Heisenberg covariant SIC-POVM fiducial state
 which can be downloaded from the website [[4]](#sic_state).